Solar-network/docs/docs/swipeswap/technical-details/security/contract-procedure.md

 #### Notes

-Other tokens can be sent to the SwipeSwap contract. <br />
+Other tokens can be sent to the SXPSwap contract. <br />
 These tokens can not be recovered and will not be accepted by the backend program that broadcasts the swap to the forging delegates.<br />
 Due to the validation by the backend program and the validation from the forging delegates, trying to send "fake" SXP tokens with a correct SXP mainnet address will have no impact on the swap procedure.<br />